HOW TO PERFECTLY CAPTURE YOUR ENGAGEMENT RING ON TABLE MOUNTAIN

 Hands shaking from the nerves and excitement?
 Rest your hands on your partner's or a solid surface like your handbag if you want a picture of your hands with your engagement ring.
 Relax your hand - stiff fingers will look awkward.
 Tilting the camera slightly will also be more flattering.

-For use on Instagram, it also allows you to crop the image in a ‘square’ shape, which is ideal for the social media platform.
-The ideal ratio is a 1080 pixel width, and 1350 pixels tall.
+For use on Instagram, it also allows you to crop the image in a 'square' shape, which is ideal for the social media platform.
+The ideal ratio is a 1080 pixels width, and 1350 pixels tall.
 Any smaller and your photo will lose quality when posted.

 Contrast.
 If you feel the photo is a little dull, you can play with the contrast.
 This means adjusting the difference between the darkest and lightest tones.
-Use a light touch, and you’ll get the added drama you want.
+Use a light touch, and you''ll get the added drama you want.

 Saturation.
 The more saturation you add to the digital image, the more colourful and vibrant it will be.
-With the blue shades of the bay and sky as your backdrop on Table Mountain, this tool is definitely worth using on your engagement ring selfie.
+With the blue shades of the bay and sky as your backdrop on Table Mountain, this tool is worth using on your engagement ring selfie.

 Sharpness.
 This means how crisp or clear your image is.
 The focus and contrast in the digital photo can be altered to optimise this.